Family Law

 Post-Divorce Litigation

-Post-divorce litigation is, unfortunately, much more common that we would hope for.
+Post-divorce litigation is, unfortunately, much more common than we would hope for.
 Most of the time, these types of cases involve modifications of custody, parenting time, and child support.
-Also, these cases involve enforcing settlement agreements that may be vague or one party may simply refuse to abide the agreement.
-The enforcement of child support orders is also extremely common.
-Sometimes these cases last longer than the initial divorce case lasted.
-Oftentimes there is ongoing conflict that never ceased after the Decree was issued.
-These cases may be extremely frustrating and ongoing.
+However, sometimes these cases involve enforcing settlement agreements that may be vague or one party simply refuses to abide the agreement.
+In addition to modifications, the enforcement of child support and parenting time orders is also extremely common.

 However, when post-divorce litigation is necessary, we work you to make sure your rights under the divorce agreement are upheld throughout this process.
 We work hard for our clients to enforce their rights and to make the necessary changes to the prior order.